Abulkosim/node-grep/README.md

 # node-grep

-A simple grep-like tool written in Node.js that searches for a pattern in a file and displays matching lines.
+A simple grep-like tool written in Node.js that searches for a pattern in one or more files and displays matching lines.

 ## Installation